Kulsoom-ri/US_senate_simulation/README.md

 This paper builds on the research from both categories, testing the potential for the integration of LLMs into political science.
 Primarily, it utilizes demographic data to construct LLM agents that will simulate the behavior of US senators and their vote outcomes on different bills.
 It also places the agents in conversation with each other for text-based discussions, with the goal of adding a layer of realism in simulating the US Senate process and also identifying the changes (if any) that happen in decision-making through a multi-agent framework.
 It significantly expands on the work of Baker et al. (2024) by simulating an entire US senate (instead of just 6 senators) and focusing on vote outcomes (instead of just discussion).

 ## Context
-- How does generative AI make predictions? (review on studies using LLMs for forecasting)
+- How does generative AI make predictions? (review on studies using LLMs for forecasting/decision-making)
 - Is it approporiate to use LLMs for causal reasoning? (model collapse theory)
 - How does political decision-making happen in the actual US Senate?